Working with communities to help you reach your goals

 In addition to our core team, we are able to call on the strength and depth of specialists from across the firm to guide you through your project.

-The community projects and bodies we advise range from small, grass roots organisations to large corporate entities with substantial turnover and complex requirements.
+The community projects and bodies with which we are involved range from small, grass roots organisations to large corporate entities with substantial turnover and complex requirements.

 Key services include: